top of page

 1. Create a Culture of Respect

 A strong women’s program starts with a respectful training environment.
 Women should feel safe, valued, and treated as equals on the mats.
+Here are some steps to achieve this:

-Set clear expectations that inappropriate behavior won’t be tolerated
+• Set clear expectations that inappropriate behavior won’t be tolerated.

-Educate students on training etiquette and boundaries
+• Educate students on training etiquette and boundaries.

-Ensure all instructors promote inclusivity and respect in every class
+• Ensure all instructors promote inclusivity and respect in every class.

 2. Include Women in the Teaching Staff

-Hire or train female instructors for both coed and women’s classes
+• Hire or train female instructors for both coed and women’s classes.

-Feature female instructors in your gym’s marketing and social media
+• Feature female instructors in your gym’s marketing and social media.

 3. Encourage Women to Mentor Newcomers

-Encourage upper belts to lead warm-ups or drills in women’s classes
+• Encourage upper belts to lead warm-ups or drills in women’s classes.

 When women feel welcomed and supported, they’re more likely to stick with training.